Prospect Management and Alumni Engagement Management

 - Prospects whose primary residence is located outside the continental United States may be assigned to fundraisers in the Office of International Development.

-- Prospects who are parents only (i.e., parents of current/former students who have no other university affiliation) will be considered for assignment to fundraisers in the Office of Parent Engagement and Development as a first priority.
+- Prospects who are parents only (i.e., parents of current/former students who have no other university affiliation) will be considered for assignment to fundraisers working primarily with parents as a first priority.

 The PM, college chief advancement officer, and Prospect Management Office may consult with each other prior to any additional assignments being made for a prospect, namely: strategy leader(s), secondary relationship manager(s), planned giving advisor, and volunteer(s).
 However, in cases where a college-based gift officer is not the PM, the college dean may be added as a strategy leader and/or the college chief advancement officer (or his/her designated college-based gift officer) may be added as a secondary relationship manager, as appropriate.